Bohr-Sommerfeld profile surgeries and Disk Potentials: Zero Area BSP and Disk Potential

-\begin{assum} We make some simplifying assumptions on the Lagrangian $L$ which helps us in comparing disk-potentials: \begin{enumerate}[{A}.1] \item $L$ has minimal Maslov number 2, is compact, oriented, spin and monotone. \item The first homology has the following splitting $H_1(L) = i_*H_1(\Lambda \times \{0\}) \oplus \bZ\langle \zeta \rangle \oplus R$ where $i$ is the inclusion of the BSP Handle, $\zeta$ is Poincare-dual to $\Lambda\times \{ 0\}$ and $R$ is any torsion free abelian group. \item $L\sm \phi(\Lambda \times \interval)$ is connected. \item $L$ allows a zero-area BSP surgery \item The deck-transformation $\tau$ in (\ref{eq:bsptop}) is homotopic to identity, thus BSP-surgery preserves the homeomorphism type of $L$. \item The Lagrangian $L_Y \hookrightarrow Y$ has enough regular disk (ERD) property. \end{enumerate} \end{assum}
+\begin{assum} We state the assumptions on the Lagrangian $L$ which are essential for our proof strategy : \begin{enumerate}[{A}.1] \item $L$ has minimal Maslov number 2, is compact, oriented, spin and monotone. \item $\Lambda$ is a Bohr-Sommerfeld lift of a Lagrangian $L_Y$ that has minimal Maslov number 2. \item The first homology has the following splitting $H_1(L) = i_*H_1(\Lambda \times \{0\}) \oplus \bZ\langle \zeta \rangle \oplus R$ where $i$ is the inclusion of the BSP Handle, $\zeta$ is Poincare-dual to $\Lambda\times \{ 0\}$ and $R$ is any torsion free abelian group. \item $L\sm \phi(\Lambda \times \interval)$ is connected. \item $L$ allows a zero-area BSP surgery \item The deck-transformation $\tau$ in (\ref{eq:bsptop}) is homotopic to identity, thus BSP-surgery preserves the homeomorphism type of $L$. \end{enumerate} \end{assum}

+\begin{remark} One can recover a similar disk potential relation by relaxing A.\ref{p5} above which allows the for the homeomorphism class of the Lagrangian to change while preserving the splitting property in A.\ref{spl}.
+We do not have applications of such a result in our article so we avoid pursuing such a result. \end{remark}

 For the remainder of the section we will suppose that the Lagrangian $L$, on which we perform Zero-BSP surgery, satisfies Assumption \ref{ass:diskpot}.
 Notice that if $L$ satisfies all the assumptions in Assumptions \ref{ass:diskpot}, the zero-area BSP surgery, $BSP_0(L)$ also satisfies them.